danielbush/js-boilerplates/boilerplate.node.md

 Node boilerplate uses

-- jest for testing
+- jest for testing (includes in-built mocking and test coverage)
 - eslint + prettier for linting
-- nyc for test coverage

 ## 2021-04-03 - switch to jest

+- Made jest the default testing library.  `node/other/mocha` contains mocha/chai/sinon.
+I'm just keeping it for reference.
+- Removed nyc because jest has `--coverage` etc

+## 2021-04-03

 - Major upgrade for all deps needing it.
 - Replace mocha.opts and package.json args with .mocharc.js (probably because of mocha major bump).
-- Made jest the default testing library.  `node/other/mocha` contains mocha/chai/sinon.
-I'm just keeping it for reference.

 ## 2020-04-14